-For over twenty years now, the Harry Potter films have gifted fans with some of the greatest movie moments of all time.
+For over 20 years, the Harry Potter films have gifted fans with some of the greatest movie moments of all time.
 Kids and adults alike have reveled in the chance to see the most famous wizard of all time hold his first wand, battle the basilisk, and produce a Patronus with that chill-inducing cry, “Expecto Patronum!”
-It’s impossible not to feel as cheerful as the Gryffindors when Dumbledore awards his last-minute House points in Harry Potter and the Sorcerer’s Stone and equally difficult not to break down when a certain house elf meets a tragic end in Harry Potter and the Deathly Hallows: Part One.
+It’s impossible not to feel ecstatic along with the Gryffindors when Dumbledore awards his last-minute House points in Harry Potter and the Sorcerer’s Stone, and equally difficult not to break down when a beloved sidekick meets a tragic end in Harry Potter and the Deathly Hallows: Part One.

-The films have been a blessing in the lives of Harry Potter fans everywhere as well as the actors who starred in them.
+The Harry Potter movies have undoubtedly been a blessing in the lives of die-hard fans everywhere as well as the actors who starred in them.
 But just like many of the characters in J.K.
-Rowling’s famed book series, a great number of those actors have left us far too soon.
-Losing them has felt like losing members of our own extended families, especially for the viewers who grew up watching them bring characters like Albus Dumbledore, Vernon Dursley, and Severus Snape to life.
-As hard as it’s been to say goodbye to these talented artists, we’re able to take at least a little comfort in the screen performances and legacies they’ve left behind.
+Rowling’s famed book series, a great number of those actors left us unexpectedly and, in some cases, far too soon.
+Losing them has felt like losing members of our own extended family, especially for the viewers who grew up watching them bring characters like Albus Dumbledore, Severus Snape, and Hagrid to life.
+As difficult as it’s been to say goodbye to these talented artists, there is, at the very least, some comfort to be taken in the performances they’ve left behind.

-Here are some of the notable actors from the Harry Potter films who are no longer with us.
+Here are some of the notable actors from the Harry Potter films that are no longer with us.

 Richard Harris (Albus Dumbledore)

-The first actor from the HP family to pass away, breaking the hearts of fans everywhere, was Richard Harris.
-His untimely passing in 2002 after being diagnosed with Hodgkin’s disease meant that he couldn’t reprise his role as the beloved Albus Dumbledore, Headmaster of Hogwarts and mentor to young Harry, in future films.
+The first actor from the Harry Potter family to pass away, breaking the hearts of fans everywhere, was Richard Harris.
+His untimely passing in 2002 after being diagnosed with Hodgkin’s disease meant that he couldn’t reprise his role as the beloved Albus Dumbledore, Headmaster of Hogwarts and mentor to young Harry, past Harry Potter and the Chamber of Secrets.
 Harris wasn’t just an actor playing a role in the first two Potters — he was Dumbledore, the same way Daniel Radcliffe actualized Harry and Robbie Coltrane embodied Hagrid.
-His passing led Michael Gambon to replace him in the role, but fans have largely agreed that there was something singularly magical about Harris’s initial portrayal of the character.
+His passing led Michael Gambon to replace him in Harry Potter and the Prisoner of Azkaban as well as the ensuing films, but fans have largely agreed that there was something singularly magical about Harris’ initial portrayal of the character.

 Elizabeth Spriggs (The Fat Lady)

-Richard Harris wasn’t the only actor who was replaced in the HP films.
+Richard Harris wasn’t the only actor to be replaced in the HP films.
 English character actress Elizabeth Spriggs, who played the Fat Lady in Harry Potter and the Sorcerer’s Stone, passed away in 2008 at the age of 78.
 She was still alive when it came time to film 2004’s Harry Potter and the Prisoner of Azkaban, but director Alfonso Cuarón decided to replace her with the more comedic Dawn French instead.
-Spriggs only had one line in the first film ⏤ ”Password?” — but fans of Sense and Sensibility and Spriggs’ stage work no doubt appreciated her cameo nonetheless.
+Spriggs only had one line in the first film ⏤ “Password?” — but fans of Sense and Sensibility and Spriggs’ stage work undoubtedly appreciated her cameo nonetheless.

 Robert Knox (Marcus Belby)

-One of the more tragic deaths to hit the HP family came when Robert Knox was stabbed to death outside a bar in London in 2008 after trying to protect his brother from a fight that had broken out.
-Knox was only 18 when he died and never got to see the scenes he filmed for Harry Potter and the Half-Blood Prince.
-He played Marcus Belby in the film, a Ravenclaw one year older than Harry who was a fellow member of Horace Slughorn’s Slug Club.
-The cast of Prince wore white ribbons at the film’s premiere to pay tribute to their slain friend, and twelve years after Knox’s death, a documentary was made to commemorate his life and raise awareness about knife crime.
+One of the more tragic deaths to hit the HP family came when Robert Knox was tragically stabbed to death outside a bar in London in 2008 after trying to protect his brother from a fight that had broken out.
+Knox was only 18 when he died, and he never got to see the scenes he filmed for Harry Potter and the Half-Blood Prince.
+He played Marcus Belby in the film, a Ravenclaw one year older than Harry and a fellow member of Horace Slughorn’s Slug Club.
+The cast of Prince wore white ribbons at the film’s premiere to pay tribute to their slain friend, and 12 years after Knox’s death, a documentary was made to commemorate his life and raise knife crime awareness.

 Eric Sykes (Frank Bryce)

-Frank Bryce’s murder at the beginning of Harry Potter and the Goblet of Fire marks a clear departure from the more lighthearted tone of the first three books, offering readers and viewers alike a hint that things are about to get a whole lot darker in HP world.
+Frank Bryce’s murder at the beginning of Harry Potter and the Goblet of Fire marks a clear departure from the more lighthearted tone of the first three books in the series, offering readers and viewers alike a hint that things are about to get a whole lot darker in the Wizarding World.
 Bryce is the Riddle family’s gardener and was played by Eric Sykes in the fourth film.
-Even though he was only on screen for a few minutes, his presence showed just how powerful Voldemort (Ralph Fiennes) was becoming — enough to inflict his own killing curse on the poor guy, who was simply in the wrong place at the wrong time.
-Sykes died peacefully in his home in 2012 at the age of 89.
+Even though he was only on screen for a few minutes, his presence showed just how powerful Ralph Fiennes’ Voldemort was becoming — enough to inflict his own Killing Curse on the poor guy, who was simply in the wrong place at the wrong time.
+In real life, Sykes died peacefully in his home in 2012 at the age of 89.

 Richard Griffiths (Vernon Dursley)